Upcoming Events

 Margaret studied at the ANU doing courses which covered life drawing, etching, lino cut and oils.
 After which she then furthered her studies doing more courses in oils and water colour.
 In 2001 Margaret discovered the beauty of pastels and since then most of her work features the pastel medium.

 Her work can be currently viewed at her own Studio/Gallery “Around Art” at Malua Bay, by appointment only.
-Margaret has previously exhibited at the Aarwon Gallery in Canberra, and was a regular exhibitor at the Canberra Times Out door Art Show, has held numerous solo exhibitions both in the ACT and NSW.
-Also being involved with various exhibitions in NSW and Canberra and receiving many awards for her work over the years.
+Margaret has previously exhibited at the Aarwon Gallery in Canberra, and has held numerous solo exhibitions both in the ACT and NSW.Also being involved with various exhibitions in NSW and Canberra and receiving many awards for her work over the years.

 Margaret works with all art mediums, and her versatile approach allows her to cover a variety of styles from the traditional to the abstract.
 Her works are predominantly the Australian Landscape, but she also loves to do a variety of subjects including still life and portraits.
+Art Works have been sold internationally as well as throughout Australia.

 Pricing